kite-sdk/kite-examples/demo/README.md

 time and data triggers; and bundle applications that run batches of coordinator applications.
 An Oozie _job_ is the running instantiation of an Oozie _application_.

-The `cdk-maven-plugin` provides Maven goals for packaging, deploying, and running Oozie applications.
+The `kite-maven-plugin` provides Maven goals for packaging, deploying, and running Oozie applications.

 Oozie applications are stored in HDFS to allow Oozie to access and run them, so